This post may contain affiliate links. Please see my disclosure policy.

 - Serve with Belgian waffles

-- Spread on warm toast
+- Spread on sour cream banana bread

 - Enjoy with blueberry crumb muffins